popey/popey.com-blog/content/post/2024/04/today-is-my-birthday-i-got-adhd.md

 Then, in 2022, after the recent family trauma, the thoughts came back, but not enough to prompt me to get a diagnosis.
 I did attempt to get help through therapy and coaching.
 While this helped, it wasn't enough, although it did help to nudge me in the right direction.

-In 2023, I took a simple online test for ADHD & Autistic Spectrum Disorder, which suggested I had some traits.
+In 2023, I took a simple online test for ADHD & Autistic Spectrum Condition, which suggested I had some traits.
 I'm no expert, and I don't believe all online medical surveys, so I made an appointment with my GP.
 That was exactly one year ago.

 *Note: I live in the UK, where the National Health Service is chronically underfunded and undervalued.
 The people who work for the NHS do their best, and I greatly value the services they provide.*